mawinkler/c1-playground/docs/add-ons/awsone.md

 deploy-awsone.sh
 ```

-and exit the Playground menu.
 Change in the terraform subdirectory

 ```sh
 cd $PGPATH/terraform-awsone
 ```

 Next, you need to download the installer packages for Vision One Endpoint Security for Windows and Linux operating systems from your Vision One instance.
 You need to do this manually since these installers are specific to your environment.
-The downloaded files should be named `TMServerAgent_Linux_auto_64_Server_-_Workload_Protection_Manager.tar` respectively `TMServerAgent_Windows_auto_64_Server_-_Workload_Protection_Manager.zip` and are to be placed into the directory `./terraform-awsone/0-files`
+The downloaded files should be named `TMServerAgent_Linux_auto_64_Server_-_Workload_Protection_Manager.tar` respectively `TMServerAgent_Windows_auto_64_Server_-_Workload_Protection_Manager.zip` and are to be placed into the directory `$PGPATH/terraform-awsone/0-files`

-Optionally, download the Atomic Launcher from [here](https://wiki.jarvis.trendmicro.com/display/GRTL/Atomic+Launcher#AtomicLauncher-DownloadAtomicLauncher) and store them in the  `./terraform-awsone/0-files` directory as well.
+Optionally, download the Atomic Launcher from [here](https://wiki.jarvis.trendmicro.com/display/GRTL/Atomic+Launcher#AtomicLauncher-DownloadAtomicLauncher) and store them in the  `$PGPATH/terraform-awsone/0-files` directory as well.

-Your `0-files`-directory should look like this:
+Your `$PGPATH/terraform-awsone/0-files`-directory should look like this:

 ```sh
 -rw-rw-r-- 1 17912014 May 15 09:10 atomic_launcher_linux_1.0.0.1009.zip